cyanit/surge/PaulTODO.md

 * FX routing and FX section
 * Patch Browser
 * What's left in legacy?
-* Why's it coredump if layout is missing?
-* Why's it coredump if layout is malformed
 * Font Controls
 * Second layout with stupid pet tricks
 * Cleanup of bitmaps at close.
 Do they all get forgotten?
 * About Screen
   * Lets do proper git ID at make time also
 * don't do kMeta or kEasy - separate those out
+* Components on whom build never gets called

+* Bugs I haven't debugged yet I know about
+  * global octave < 0 clicks when switching in latch.
+Does it do it in surge proper too?

+* Crashes
+  * If you misconfigure octave (param type etc) you get all sorts of blowups
+  * If you can't load an SVG and return a null you get a blowup
+  * Why's it coredump if layout is missing?
+  * Why's it coredump if layout is malformed

 * Knobs glorious knobs
 * Strings file